Chaser324/soundcloud-unity/README.md

 # SoundCloud-Unity
-> A wrapper of the SoundCloud® API for use in Unity projects.
+> A wrapper around the SoundCloud® API for use in Unity projects.

 **STATUS: NOT READY.
 Don't try to use this yet.
 It doesn't work.**